 - Normal Fluid Service: a fluid service pertaining to most piping covered by this Code, i.e., not subject to the rules for Category D, Category M, Elevated Temperature, High Pressure, or High Purity Fluid Service.

 - High Purity Fluid Service: a fluid service that requires alternative methods of fabrication, inspection, examination, and testing not covered elsewhere in the Code, with the intent to produce a controlled level of cleanness.
-The term thus applies to piping systems defined for other purposes as high purity, ultra high purity, hygienic, or aseptic.
+The term thus applies to pipe systems defined for other purposes as high purity, ultra-high purity, hygienic, or aseptic.

 - if the system can readily be judged adequate by comparison with previously analyzed systems.